orbitalquark/textadept/doc/12_Compiling.md

 Compiling Textadept on Windows is no longer supported.
 The preferred way to compile for Windows is cross-compiling from Linux.
 To do so, you need [MinGW][] with the Windows header files.
 Your package manager should offer them.
-Run `make win32gtk` and/or `make win32curses` to prepare the GTK and/or curses build environments.

 Note: compiling on Windows requires a C compiler that supports the C99 standard, the [GTK+ for Windows bundle][] (2.24 is recommended), and